cachedAli/cachedAli/README.md

 ## About Myself

-I'm Ali! **full-stack developer** specializing in the **MERN stack**.
+I'm Mohammad Ali (cachedAli)! **full-stack developer** specializing in the **MERN stack**.
 I enjoy building web applications that are both visually appealing and highly functional.
 Here to keep growing, learning, and collaborating with like-minded developers.

 ## Tech Stack